 ATC-Air Traffic Controller

-Air Traffic Controller: ATCs are a ground based aviation professionals who are responsible for the safe and efficient operation of aircraft in a defined area.
+ATCs are a ground based aviation professionals who are responsible for the safe and efficient operation of aircraft in a defined area.
 They communicate with pilots by giving orders and advices.
 They ensure safety and efficiency of the flight.
-There are three subsectors of an ATC: Tower Controller, Approach Controller, Area Controller.
+There are three subsectors of an ATC: Tower Controller, Approach Controller, Area (En-Route) Controller.

 Aircraft Maintenance Technician

-Aircraft Maintenance Technician: A licenced technical professional.
+AMTs are licenced technical professionals.
 Their duties are carrying out aircraft maintenance.
 AMTs inspect and perform or supervise maintenance, preventive maintenance, repair and alteration of aircraft and aircraft systems.

 AIM – Briefing Officers